 Be Varied in Your Play

 While you may have a preference between short-stack and deep-stack poker, it’s essential that you be varied in your gameplay in order to increase your skill level.
-Many tournament players enjoy cash games and best online pokies Australia in order to improve their dexterity at deep-stack poker and this type of cross-discipline training is necessary in order to reach your potential.
+Many tournament players enjoy cash games and best online pokies in order to improve their dexterity at deep-stack poker and this type of cross-discipline training is necessary in order to reach your potential.

 Take Poker Seriously